 MS, as with many other autoimmune diseases, affects females more than males.
 About 60% of sufferers are female, compared to 40% male.
 Onset of the disease is often between 20 and 40 years of age.
 Onset after 50 years of age occurs, but is more unusual.

 ‘Leaky gut’ or increased gut permeability is an increasingly important focus in autoimmune research.
 Leaky gut means that substances which should stay in the gut, including toxins, bacteria and partly digested food particles etc, instead leak through the gut wall and enter the blood circulation.
 There are many reasons why this might happen.
 Irrespective of cause, the immune system is said to recognise these substances as foreign.
 This provokes an immune and inflammatory response.
 It’s believed that repeated episodes of gut leakiness can create the potential for a disordered immune response, i.e., autoimmunity.
 More research is required to work out the precise mechanisms and consequences of leaky gut.
-However, it’s looking likely that leaky gut is one important consideration when thinking about the causes of autoimmune disease, including MS.
+However, it’s looking likely that leaky gut is one important consideration when thinking about the causes of autoimmune disease, including MS. Increasing scientific evidence suggests that Chinese herbs as well as specific dietary changes can have a profound effect on restoring a compromised gut barrier or helping to protect one which is intact.

 The Progression of Multiple Sclerosis